geoportti/geoinformatics-days/source/index.rst

 The *Geoinformatics Research Days* event is the annual gathering for geoinformatics experts, which has been organized by the member universities of the **Finnish University Network for Geoinformatics (Fiuginet)** for over 10 years.
-The event will take place on May 11-12, 2026, and will be organized by *University of Helsinki* together with the *Fiuginet* network, hosted in *Helsinki, Finland.* In addition, the Geoinformatics Research Days 2026 will include the final event of the `Geospatial Challenge Camp 2026 <https://challenge-camp.geoportti.fi/>`_, where teams present their results.
+The event will take place on **May 11-12, 2026**, and will be organized by *University of Helsinki* together with the *Fiuginet* network, hosted in *Helsinki, Finland.* In addition, the Geoinformatics Research Days 2026 will include the final event of the `Geospatial Challenge Camp 2026 <https://challenge-camp.geoportti.fi/>`_, where teams present their results.